storacha/RFC/rfc/account-usage-get-capability.md

 ```

-In all responses, the keys of the `providers` field in `AccountUsageGetSuccess` and the `spaces` field in `ProviderUsage` **MUST be sorted lexicographically** by their respective key (ProviderDID, SpaceDID).
+In all responses, the keys of the `spaces` field in `AccountUsageGetSuccess` and the `providers` field in `SpaceUsage` **MUST be sorted lexicographically** by their respective key (SpaceDID, ProviderDID).
 This ensures that the same query produces the same output each time.

 > example: